moilabs/Splunk-SOC-Lab/README.md

 ## 📌 Repository Overview

 This repository contains hands-on Security Operations Center (SOC) lab projects using **Splunk Enterprise**.
-It demonstrates real-world Linux monitoring, SSH brute-force detection, and real-time alerting.
+It demonstrates real-world Linux monitoring, attack simulation, MITRE-aligned detection engineering, and real-time SOC alerting.

 The goal is to showcase practical SOC skills for internship or entry-level roles in cybersecurity.